Posted under Blog by Mike Davey - Content Marketing Specialist

 Preventive maintenance is a strategy that tries to ensure necessary maintenance is completed at regular intervals of either time or use.

-This ensures greater uptime, but at the cost of performing maintenance when it may not be needed.
+This ensures less unplanned downtime, but at the cost of performing maintenance when it may not be needed.
 For example, an oil change may be “required” every 1,000 cycles, but the machine really only needs the oil changed every 1,200 cycles.
 This means 200 wasted cycles every time you change the oil.

-Predictive maintenance aims to eliminate the disadvantages of both reactive and preventive maintenance by using condition-based monitoring (CBM).
+Predictive maintenance aims to eliminate the disadvantages of both reactive and preventive maintenance by using , also known as condition-based (CBM).
 You can think of it as listening to what your assets are telling you.
 For a more in-depth look at CBM, check out “The Importance of Condition Based Monitoring.”

-Since the asset is being monitored, there should be clear warnings before the asset goes offline.
+With a predictive maintenance program, since the asset is being monitored, there should be clear warnings before the equipment goes offline.
 Maintenance is performed when sensors indicate that it’s truly needed, rather than on a fixed schedule.

 Our blog, “Reactive vs Preventive vs Predictive Maintenance,” goes into more detail on the differences between these types of maintenance strategies.